tianchengzhe/EllipTrack_docs/docs/outputs.rst

 *  *all_morphology_prob* :gray:`(m x n x p cell matrix | n x 1 cell array)` --- Probabilities of morphological events.

    Each row of ``all_morphology_prob{i,j,k}`` stores the probabilities of one frame.
-   For every frame, the probabilities are organized into a nx2 double matrix, where each row refers to one cell and each column refers to one event.
+   For every frame, the probabilities are organized into an nx2 double matrix, where each row refers to one cell and each column refers to one event.
    Events are organized in the following order: :training1:`No Cells`, :training2:`One Cell`, :training3:`Two Cells`, :training4:`Mitotic (Before M)`, :training5:`Newly Born (After M)`, and :training6:`Apoptosis`.

    .. code-block:: matlab

-      >> all_morphology_prob{2,1,1}{50}(1:10, :) % Row 1, Column 1, Site 1, Frame 50, Ellipse 1-5
+      >> all_morphology_prob{2,1,1}{50}(1:5, :) % Row 1, Column 1, Site 1, Frame 50, Ellipse 1-5

       ans =